 In Year 7 students are introduced briefly to all the religions that they will study at Christleton and then they investigate in depth the History of Judaism and Judaism today, followed by the religion of Islam.

 In Year 8 they follow up on their visit to the gurdwara by learning about Sikhism, following which they focus on the life of Jesus.
 Year 9 students start with Hinduism and then investigate the existence of God, sexism, racism and beliefs and teachings across different religions.

 All students in KS4 study Core Religious Education, focusing on social and moral issues from the viewpoint of Christianity and Islam, as well as a topic on Buddhism and atheism and science.
-Religious Studies is a popular option at GCSE and A level.
+Religious Studies is a popular option at GCSE.

-Typically there are 3 option groups at GCSE in each year group and 2 at A level in both years.
+Typically there are 3 option groups at GCSE in each year group.
 Students in year 11 in 2016-2017 follow the AQA GCSE Specification B, Unit 2 on Religion and Life Issues, and Unit 3 Religion and Morality, studying ethical issues such as abortion or drugs or environmental ethics.

 The new GCSE course will be the AQA Specification A, with Christianity and Islam studied in Component 1 and Religious and Ethical studies covered in Component 2.

 Please view our Sixth Form Courses page for more information about this subject in Sixth Form.